 No one knows OSINT techniques and how bad actors use them better than Rosa Smothers, former CIA Cyber Threat Analyst and Technical Intelligence Officer, now KnowBe4’s SVP of Cyber Operations and James McQuiggan, KnowBe4’s Security Awareness Advocate.

-Join Rosa and James for this webinar where you will gain insights on how to leverage OSINT to defend your organization and outthink cybercriminals!
+Watch Rosa and James in this on-demand webinar where you will gain insights on how to leverage OSINT to defend your organization and outthink cybercriminals!